actionanand/Angular-study-routing/README.md

 # MyFirstApp

-This is second practice app of my angilar studies for angular services
+This is second practice app of my angilar studies for angular Routing, guard Observer and forms(Template-driven and reactive)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.